-Today, Bahia is a land of contrast and energetic rhythms that touches our soul and most of the things here are enriched in African cultural traditions.
-Whether its larger than life carnivals, delicious street food, ballet performances or a one of a kind instruments, there‘s is everything and more to discover and explore within Afro-Brazilian cultural realms.
+Today, Bahia is a land of contrast and energetic rhythms that touches our soul, and most of the things here are enriched in African cultural traditions.
+Whether it’s larger-than-life carnivals, delicious street food, ballet performances, or one-of-a-kind instruments, there‘s is everything and more to discover and explore within Afro-Brazilian cultural realms.
 And there‘s no better way to properly experience it than by visiting the capital of Bahia State, the center of Afro-Brazilian culture – El Salvador.

 Its historic and picturesque center is a UNESCO World Heritage Site with protected nature parks around providing fantastic outdoor recreation while carnivals are a show that attracts millions to a drumming and music extravaganza.
 And how about those 80 kilometers of beaches and a party that simply never ends?

-Everything in Bahia and Salvador is hugged by a vibrant Afro-Brazilian culture, traditions and musical rhythms that seem to move and guide the daily life of El Salvador and Bahia in every step.
+Everything in Bahia and Salvador is hugged by vibrant Afro-Brazilian culture, traditions, and musical rhythms that seem to move and guide the daily life of El Salvador and Bahia in every step.